wp-plugins/row-seats/readme.txt

 5. screenshot-5.png
 6. screenshot-6.png

-== Changelog ==
+= 2.44 =
+* Added 60% zoom for large seat charts
+* Fixed small bug related to <a title="Row Seats Add to Calendar" href="https://www.rowseatsplugin.com/products" target="_blank">Row Seats Add to Calendar</a>
+* During checkout, the Name & Last Name field will automatically point the cursor to it

 = 2.42 =
 * Added ability to show up to 4 digit row and seat number on the seat charts
-* Added new function to resize Stage/Shopping cart for very small seat charts.
+* Added new function to resize Stage/Shopping cart for very small seat charts

+== Changelog ==

 = 2.40 =
 * Added a double check of booked seats during checkout